JZRodriguez/fingerprints_project/README.md

 Turing’s theory was elegant and simple: any repeating natural pattern could be created by the interaction of two things — molecules, cells, whatever — with particular characteristics.
 Through a mathematical principle he called ‘reaction–diffusion’, these two components would spontaneously self-organise into spots, stripes, rings, swirls or dappled blobs.
 "https://ideas.ted.com/how-the-zebra-got-its-stripes-with-alan-turing/"

-# Limitations
+# Constraints
 Physics and mathematical theory of embryology deals with highly complex dynamics systems ,some of them non-linear,its important to mention that we do not pretend to model the actual physical process of ridges formation(fingerprints),However ,the paper that we are analyzing gives an alternative approach,it takes the principal properties ,that we will list below ,to replicate the fingerprint formation during embryological process through ,multivariable calculus tools ,vectors spaces,and numerical methods.

 #  Goals
 * Get a better understanding of embryological process of epidermial ridge formation
 * Understand the problem domain
-* Implement a vector surface as close as possible to a finger (the domain)
+* Implement the 3 Principal Patterns :Whorls,Loops.Archs
-* Compute a sphere
+* Analize the different dynamics output from different initial conditions
 * Simulate the closest thing to a fingerprint

 ____